 Parties must agree to terms on spousal support, child support, and child custody during the divorce process.
 If they cannot, they will litigate these matters before a judge.

 Attorney Wright is a skilled negotiator and can facilitate peaceful mediation and agreement.
 On the other hand, Attorney Wright will stand up for you and fight tooth and nail to protect your rights to your property and your children after divorce.
-Contact us today for your free case evaluation.
+Contact us today for your case evaluation.

 Should I Report My Partner for Domestic Violence?